HTTP-RPC/Kilo/README.md

         }
     }

-Using this class, the implementation of the `getStatistics()` method might look like this:
+Using this class, an implementation of the `getStatistics()` method might look like this:

     public Map<String, Object> getStatistics(List<Double> values) {
         Statistics statistics = new Statistics();